Pedagogy for Higher Education Large Classes (PHELC)

 Pedagogy for Higher Education Large Classes

-Insights into teaching large classes from an evidence-based, higher education practice perspective: Workshop collocated with HEAd '19 Conference, Valencia.
+Insights into teaching large classes from an evidence-based, higher education practice perspective: Workshop co-located with HEAd '20 Conference.

 Rationale for PHELC

-Overview of PHELC Special Interest Workshop, 25 June
+Overview of PHELC Special Interest Symposium, 2 June 2020

-The fifth Higher Education Advances (HEAd) Conference will be held on June 26-28, 2019 at the Faculty of Business Administration and Management of the Universitat Politècnica de València (UPV), which has been recently ranked as the best technical university in Spain by the Academic Ranking of World Universities (ARWU) 2017.
+The sixth Higher Education Advances (HEAd) Conference was held on June 3-5, 2020 virtually by a team of academics based at the Universitat Politècnica de València (UPV), which has been recently ranked as the best technical university in Spain by the Academic Ranking of World Universities (ARWU) 2018.

 HEAd is an international conference which brings together professors from higher education institutions all over the world.

 Valencia is the third largest city in Spain and is located on the shore of the Mediterranean Sea.
 It is the capital city of the Comunitat Valenciana region, which is major tourist destination in summer.